1911 7 round magazine vs 8 round

 We’ve all seen how easily the folded Devel-McCormick follower (bottom) rocks forward and how it damages the feed ramps on pistols with aluminum alloy frames.
 The standard magazine follower doesn’t do that (top).

-More importantly, the standard magazine spring has 13 active coils, and provides enough strength and a high enough rate to get the last round or two into position and keep them there during the violent, slam-bang cycle of the .45 caliber 1911 pistol…with the last round being most critical because it has minimum tension acting on it.
+More importantly, the standard magazine spring has 13 active coils and provides enough strength and a high enough rate to get the last round or two into position and keep them there during the violent, slam-bang cycle of the .45 caliber 1911 pistol.
+The last round is most critical because it has minimum tension acting on it.

 Also important is that tiny little dimple on top of the magazine follower (top) that’s conspicuously missing in nearly all of today’s 8-round flush-fit magazines (bottom).
 That little speed bump helps to keep that critical last round in the magazine when the slide impacts the frame and literally tries to jerk the pistol out from under the cartridge.
 Ever had the slide lock open with the last round lying loose in the port?
 Ever found a live round among your spent brass?